rsmp-nordic/rsmp_website/_posts/2020-09-11-rsmp-and-coordination.md

 ---
 layout: post
 title: "RSMP and Traffic Light Coordination"
 date: 2020-10-16
-image:
-  url: /assets/images/coordination.png
+image: /assets/images/coordination.png
-  attribution: City of Copenhagen
+image_attribution: City of Copenhagen
 ---

 Unlike other protocols, RSMP supports communication directly between traffic controllers in order to enable coordination.
 Coordination allows for several intersections to be controlled together in a coordinated control mode.
 This can be used to achieve green wave between intersections.